mat-0/engineering-management/one-to-one-first-meeting.md

 - What do you like to do outside of work?
 - What motivates you the most?
 - What kind of projects are you most excited to - work on?
-- what kind of technology are you most interested in?
+- What kind of technology are you most interested in?
 - What is your preferred medium/method of communication?
 - How do you prefer to receive recognition – publicly or privately?
 - When is your birthday?